InBrewJ/tdd-leetcode-and-others/README.md

 - Install/run scripts will work in bash shells running on Debian-like/MacOS machines
 - They will likely not run on Windows (my apologies)

+## Stack

+- JS as supported by node 12.16.3
+- Testing with Jest + Supertest
+- ORM with Sequelize
+- Postgres (running in Docker)

 ## Install

 ```